U-MATH & μ-MATH: Assessing LLMs on university-level math

 Problems and solutions are sourced from real coursework and checked by experts to meet academic standards

 Existing auto-evaluation math benchmarks with corresponding test samples published, visual samples percent,and percent of free-form answers.
 Levels include university-level benchmarks as well as lower educational levels.
+Some of the problems in U-MATH and mu-MATH are sourced from OpenStax under CC BY 4.0.

 U-Math Dataset Collection Process